auth0/Lock.Android/MIGRATION_GUIDE.md

 - Authentication API methods categorized as Legacy in the [API docs](https://auth0.com/docs/api/authentication).

 Continue reading for the detail of classes and methods that were impacted.

+## Changes to the AndroidManifest file
+In the previous version you had to declare the Lock activities you planned to use.
+These activities are now declared internally by the library with intent filters configured using the Manifest Placeholders that you provide for the Domain and Scheme.
+The Manifest Merger tool will process these and include them as part of your Android application.

+If your `AndroidManifest.xml` file includes declarations for `LockActivity`, `PasswordlessLockActivity` or `CountryCodeActivity`, you should remove them to avoid duplicated intent filter declarations.

+If you are using a custom style for the theme or need to override the intent-filter declarations in any of these activities, you will have to declare an activity with the same component name and annotate it with `tools:node="replace"`.

+Find details about the merging rules that will be used in the [Android Manifest Merger article](https://developer.android.com/studio/build/manifest-merge).

 ### Removed classes
 - `VoidCallback` is no longer available.
 Please, use `Callback<Void, AuthenticationException>` instead.